OpenNuvoton/M051BSP/README.md

 - Revision History.pdf<br>
 	Show all the revision history about specific BSP.

-- NuMicro M05xxDN_DE Driver Reference Guide.chm<br>
+- NuMicro M051 BSP Driver Reference Guide.chm<br>
 	Describe the definition, input and output of each API.

 ## .\Library\